micahjon/micahjon.github.io/_posts/2016-12-02-solving-the-anchor-targets-behind-fixed-headers-bug-with-minimal-javascript.markdown

 {
 	'use strict';

-	// Update this function so it returns the with the height of your fixed headers function fixedHeaderOffset( screenWidth )
+	// Update this function so it returns the height of your fixed headers function fixedHeaderOffset( screenWidth )
 	{
 		if ( screenWidth < 525 ) {